All About Muscle Cramps

 Older adults are more likely to get muscle cramps because of normal muscle loss that

 You may be able to prevent some cramps by drinking plenty of fluids and getting enough

 food and beverages that contain electrolytes.
 Electrolytes are the minerals potassium,

-as it may mean a more serious problem.
+You may have a more serious problem.